flomaurer/Tourenverzeichnis/README.md

 1. Ort in entsprechendes Feld eingeben
 2. 'Enter- / return-Taste' drücken, um Vorschlagsliste zu aktualisieren

+## Behaviour

+This program got some special behaviour you should be aware of:

+1. If you read a GPX file, the first position of this track gets used as startcoordinates in the SQLite-DB, alltough you are asked for the Name of the starting place.
+But, the coordinates provided by GEOnames, will be displayed in the PDF and not the ones of the track.
+You can overwrite the values in the DB by calling the location frame again.
+2. If you open a tour, you will be asked for the start location.
+You can cancel this dialog, if you simple close this Window in the upper right corner.
+Oterwise, the coordinates get saved.
+3. The tours in the DB are sorted the way, you inserted them.
+In the PDF, they will be sorted by date.

 ## Bugs

 * render problems in MapPreview